Starefossen/librato-express/README.md

 * `options.period` - Period of sending this metric to Librato.
 Defaults to Librato default period of 60 seconds.
 * `options.source` - Librato source name for this metric.
 * `options.ignoreNonDirty` - If set will prevent sending to Librato if this metric did not increment.
 Defaults to `true`.
+* `options.alert` - Object describing custom alert definition.
+Note that this is not a [Librato Alert](http://dev.librato.com/v1/alerts).
+	* `alert.trigger(metric)` - Function accepting metric object which is about to be sent to Librato.
+Must return a boolean value to trigger an alert hook.
+	* `alert.handler(metric)` - This function will be called if trigger returned `true` value.
 * `filter` - This is a __postfix__ to apply to metric name.
 Can be either a `string` or a
 `function`.